 Google Analytics integration

-You can send exposures and feature flag values from Hypertune to Google Analytics to add comparisons and breakdowns to your Google Analytics reports.
+You can send flag values and experiment exposures from Hypertune to Google Analytics to add comparisons and breakdowns to your Google Analytics reports.
 This lets you see the impact of feature releases on key metrics.

-Add a new file called trackHypertuneExposure.ts that creates and exports a helper function to send A/B test exposures to Google Analytics:
+Add a new file called trackHypertuneExposure.ts that creates and exports a helper function to send experiment exposures to Google Analytics:

 declare const window: any;